 Ana Sarmiento ’12

-Ana Sarmiento ’12 is a genetic counselor at the Rocky Mountain Cancer Centers in Aurora, CO.
+Ana Sarmiento ’12 is a genetic counselor at Myriad Genetics and previously worked at the Rocky Mountain Cancer Centers in Aurora, CO.

 Sarmiento earned her graduate degree in genetic counseling at Brandeis University in 2019.
 She completed clinical rotations at a cancer clinic in Santiago, Chile, where she learned the ropes of genetic counseling—but in Spanish.

 Her career goal is to provide genetic counseling services to medically underserved populations with an emphasis on Spanish-speakers and immigrants.

 Sarmiento also took courses in the Premedical Studies track.

 How did your experience here prepare you for life after Purchase?

 Purchase is well known for having a diverse student body; there are students representing all spectra of race, gender, sexual orientation, culture, and self-expression.
 There is great pride on campus about this fact, and it is hard to ignore.

 At Brandeis, there was a focus on disability and how sometimes what we consider ‘disabilities’ may only feel like differences to individuals that possess them.
 Ultimately, the moral of the psychosocial lessons we learn here are that identities can span widely and across many factors, and that good counseling happens only when a person feels seen and heard.
 This can only happen upon acknowledging, accepting, and validating what makes us different.